k98kurz/bluegenes-python/dox.md

 ##### `@classmethod from_dict(data: dict) -> Nucleosome:`

-Deserialize an Nucleosome from a dict.
+Deserialize a Nucleosome from a dict.

 ### `Chromosome(object)`